todayisnow/AWS/ebs.md

 - Magnetic volumes, also known as Standard volumes, provide the lowest cost per GB among EBS volume types and are designed for workloads with light I/O requirements or infrequent access.
 They offer a baseline performance level and are suitable for low-cost storage options.

 ### Throughput Optimized HDD (st1)
 - Throughput Optimized HDD volumes are designed for large, sequential workloads that require high throughput at a low cost `big data`, `data warehouse` and `log prosessing`, such as big data and data warehousing applications.
-They deliver consistent baseline performance and are optimized for streaming workloads with high throughput.
+They deliver consistent baseline performance and are optimized for streaming workloads with high throughput. not recommendaed to be used as a boot  volume.
+Used for fast throughput like streaming , sequential I/O

 ### Cold HDD (sc1)
 - Cold HDD volumes are designed for large, sequential workloads with infrequent access that require low-cost storage.
-They offer the lowest cost per GB among EBS volume types but with higher latency compared to SSD-based volumes.
+They offer the lowest cost per GB among EBS volume types but with higher latency compared to SSD-based volumes.Used for infrequently access

 ## Categories